integreat-io/integreat/README.md

 function.
 To add sources after creation, pass a source definition to the `great.setSource()` method.
 There is also a `great.removeSource()` method, that accepts the id of a source to remove.

+See [mapping definition](#mapping-definition) for a description of the relationship between sources and mappings, and the `mappings` property.

 ### Endpoint definition
 ```